Guerrilla Nuke Compositing: War Camp Project

 - 8 hours 40 minutes

-Postproduction was completely done at Studio Scandinavia in Russia and Pleshakov was throw into the project where he saw his role grow over time.
+Postproduction was done completely at Studio Scandinavia in Russia and Pleshakov was throw into the project where he saw his role grow over time.
 It was one of his first jobs in the industry and he learned problem solving in order to get his shots done in any way possible.
 The company continued to grow over time, throwing harder and harder tasks at him until he was assigned to do this shot.
 He actually completed the scene at home, where he could dive into the shot and concentrate completely on the project without interruption.

 To complete the eagle composite inside After Effects on top of the output of the final Nuke comp from this course, be sure to check out AFX230: Compositing in After Effects: Eagle Flight Project.